Can rabbits eat pumpkin?

 There is a difference between something that is good for rabbits to eat, and something that can be eaten by rabbits.
 Pumpkins contain calcium, zinc, iron, vitamins A and B, fiber and water, all of which rabbits require in their diet.
 However, they are also high in sugar and carbohydrates, both of which, if consumed in large quantities, can cause digestive problems for rabbits, which can be serious.

 Pumpkins are not something that wild rabbits would naturally choose to eat, but small amounts, given infrequently as a treat, will not do any harm.
-Recommended Vegetables and Herbs is a comprehensive list from the Rabbit Welfare Association and Fund (RWAF) that outlines which fresh foods you can feed to your rabbits.

 Can pumpkin be harmful to rabbits?

 An incorrect diet is harmful for rabbits in many ways, causing dental disease, digestive problems and obesity, which can lead to other health problems, such as osteoarthritis, flystrike and sore hocks.
-All of these impact the rabbit’s welfare and shorten their lifespan, so feeding what is healthy and beneficial to your rabbits is imperative.
+All of these impact the rabbit’s welfare and shorten your rabbit’s lifespan, so feeding what is healthy and beneficial to your rabbits is imperative.

 A small amount of raw pumpkin flesh, every now and then, is unlikely to do any harm, but be mindful that it can cause gas in the digestive system or may cause a digestive upset, so it may be best avoided, and some rabbits may refuse to eat it.
 The seeds from pumpkins are a potential choking hazard for rabbits, or may cause a blockage in the digestive system, so must never be fed.